One of the highlights of a recent weekend was helping coach my 5 year-old son’s soccer team during their first game.

 He wants the best for us.
 The reason I go through all of the wackiness that goes on as a coach, is because I genuinely delight in these kids and I want them to have a great experience learning and playing a sport.
 I want the best for them and my hope is that they not only learn and have fun playing the sport, but also learn life lessons about teamwork, competition, health, exercise, etc.

-Likewise, God wants the best for us, with “the best” meaning living according to His will.
-He loves us and has hopes and plans for us; and in love He also disciplines us and also allows us to grow in faith from our challenges.
+Likewise, God wants the best for us, with “the best” meaning that we live according to His will.
+He loves us and has hopes and plans for us; and in love He also disciplines us and also allows us to grow in faith through our challenges.